Search within:

 Measles is a highly contagious disease.
 Many places worldwide are experiencing an increased number of measles cases or even measles outbreaks.
 This is in large part due to lack of sufficient vaccination rates.

 Patients are usually contagious before they exhibit signs of being sick.
-It is key to be properly vaccinated agains measles when traveling abroad.
+It is key to be properly vaccinated against measles when traveling abroad.

-You can learn more about measles and prevention here.
+You can learn more about Measles on the CDC's website.

 Zika Virus